zachinjapan/my-gatsby-blog/content/blog/Higher Order Functions/index.md

 ---
 title: Higher Order Functions
 date: "2021-12-07"
-description: "Learn the basics about higher order functions and what they are used for"
+description: "Learn the basics about higher order functions"
 ---

 ## I was recently confused by this simple question.